-I think next Monday is the twentieth anniversary of the Econne Consecrations; we pray for bishops, priests and seminarians of the SSPX and their lay adherents.
-And for Benedict XVI who has extended such a generous hand of reconciliation to them.
-I suspect it is not always realised what an agony it must be for him, on the one hand, to feel he must attempt a collegial and consensual exercise of the Petrine Ministry with his Venerable Brethren, and, on the other hand, to believe (as he said after his inauguration) that he, before all others, will be asked to give an account of what he has done for Christian Unity.
+I think we have the anniversary of the Econe Consecrations; so we pray for bishops, priests and seminarians of the SSPX and their lay adherents.
+And for Benedict XVI who extended such a generous hand of reconciliation to them, as he did to us Anglicans.
+I suspect it is not always realised what an agony it must all have been for him.
+On the one hand, he felt it his duty to attempt a collegial and consensual exercise of the Petrine Ministry with his Venerable Brethren, and, on the other hand, he believed (as he said after his inauguration) that he, before all others, will be asked to give an account of what he has done for Christian Unity.